-Batman is one the comic OGs.
+Batman is one of the comic OGs.
 He, Superman, and Wonder Woman are some of the first heroes to fill the pages.
 They remain some of the most memorable today, even with the rise of so many other heroes.
-He’ll be 80 years old next year, so here’s a few of the best Batman versions we’ve seen in that long time.
+He’ll be 80 years old next year, so here are a few of the best Batman versions we’ve seen in that long time.

 Batman: Red Son

 Superman: Red Son is a reversal of the classic Superman, having him born and raised in the USSR instead of America.
 Superman is a government superweapon for the Communists.

 Batman has a small role in the three-issue story as an anarchist working with the Americans to stop Superman.
 With the help of scientist Lex Luthor, a rouge KGB operative, and Jim Olsen of the CIA, Batman kidnaps Wonder Woman, Superman’s lover.